brunbjerg/Dendron/All.Courses.Semester 11.Network Optimization.Week 10 - Multi-commodity Flow.md

 In general:
 * Interaction between master problem and subproblem
 * Add all paths with negative reduced cost to master problem
-* Stavilization: Dual variables may fluctuate in the beginning, add soft sonstraints to dual variables.
+* Stabilization: Dual variables may fluctuate in the beginning, add soft sonstraints to dual variables.

-We just want the dual solution.
+We just want the dual solutions from the subproblem to tell us if we can save cost.

+## Column Generations
+* Advantages: Good for large problems; easy to add constraints to the subproblem.

+## Time constrained MCFP
+Hard to handle in the MIP formulation.
+We need to add a new index to keep track of the time period that the delivery is made.
+They are easy to solve in the subproblem.
+Things are generally easier to solve in the subproblem.

+# How to model a hub port
+Containers come from different nodes we store the containers so that they can be put on new ships to different ports.
+We want to model how many days the container is on land.
+Storage capacity.
+Storage cost.
+Only have to pay if you change ship.
+Split the hub and make a node for each vessel.

+Transshipment time is hard as containers become annynomous when arriving in port.
+Vessel-to-vessel edges then we can put times on these edges.
+These edges can also be used for crane costs.
+Edges share crane capacity.
+Storages capacity is hard to model.
+We create more advanced graphs to take different factors into account.
+We week 10 slides if we are in doubt.

+Lagragian relaxation: I want to understand this probably.